-BUS 219 Business Organization and
+BUS 219 Business Organization and 3 credits Fall Management Fall

-Management

 An examination of the central elements of a business organization and the managerial functions of planning, organizing, staffing, directing and controlling.
 Major emphasis will be given to decision making in the capitalistic system.